trans-travel/trans-travel/us/ms.md

 ## General Safety

+Any traveler should use extreme caution if they are not both cis and have a very stereotypical gender presentation, if they use any changing room in a government owned or controlled facility that is open to the public, such as public parks, pools, sports facilities, recreation centers, universities, etc.  A person may be arrested for suspicion of violating this law and be required to produce either their original birth certificate or amended birth certificate plus evidence of bottom surgery, for presentation in court at a trial, if arrested.
+While this is not legal advice, simply telling a police officer your sex assigned at birth matches the facility or your usage of the exception for trans people with updated birth certificate and bottom surgery.

+In some cases, this may also apply to bathrooms and in facilities not owned or controlled by the government, if law enforcement feels you "loitered" in the wrong bathroom.
+Thus Mississippi cannot be considered a safe state for trans people, even if they feel they can meet the letter of the law.

+Because of the passage of HB257, and the widespread press coverage, extreme caution should be used in all changing facilities and bathrooms for anyone that is not unambiguously presenting following stereotypes of their sex assigned at birth.
+This applies not just to trans people, but to anyone else who does not follow gender expression stereotypes (such as cis women with facial hair or short hair, men with gynecomastia, etc).
 Because of the rhetoric around trans people in the political and media space, trans people should use caution, particularly in bathrooms, locker rooms, showers, etc.  Random and targeted attacks may occur, and